Frequently Asked Questions

 When will I receive my Value Notice from the Tarrant Appraisal District (TAD)?

+Generally, on or about April 1 of the Tax Year at issue.
 If TAD did not increase your value, you will not receive a Value Notice, but that does not mean you cannot protest your property value.
 I recommend protesting your property value every year to keep your values in check.

 When is the deadline to file a property tax protest?

-Check your Value Notice for your particular deadline.
+Generally, May 15 of the Tax Year at issue, but check your Value Notice for your particular deadline.
 Some property owners are not notified at the same time as others and will have a later deadline.
 Adhering to your deadlines is important, so if you need help determining your deadline, please call me.

 My neighbor told me they didn’t file on time, but still were allowed to file a property tax protest.
 How did they do that?

 Some property owners may qualify to file a late property tax protest for a number of reasons.
 The most-commonly filed property tax protests that are technically filed late, but considered timely, are those filed under the 1/4-over appraised value or 1/3-over appraised value statutes.
 In other cases, property owners are notified late, resulting in a later deadline to file.
-If you think you have a case, contact the firm to explore your options.
+If you think you have a case, contact the Firm to explore your options.

 What’s up with the strict deadlines?